-If you ever dreamed of eloping in Europe, you’ll most probably find what you’re looking for in Italy.
-It’s hard to find a part of Italy without amazing scenery; the rolling hills with its vineyards, the mountain peaks and lakes, the Mediterranean seaside and the islands.
-Many places can be reached by car, boat, railway or cable car, other spots are less easily accessible and require you to hike.
+If you’ve ever dreamed of eloping in Europe, it’s most likely that you’ll find the magic you’re looking for in Italy.
+It’s hard to find a part of Italy without enchanting scenery; the rolling hills with vineyards stretching as far as the eye can see, the mountain peaks and sparkling crystal lakes, as well as the Mediterranean and the Adriatic seaside and the whimsical islands.
+In this curated guide to eloping in Italy, I’ll guide you through all of the specifics so you can start dreaming of your special day.

 Why you should Elope in Italy

-With mountains, hills, lakes, beaches, cliffs and islands, Italy’s got everything.
-From lush green and snowy to rocky and sandy, whatever kind of nature you are looking for, you’ll most probably be able to find it in Italy as it stretches from the Alps into the Mediterranean Sea.
+With breathtaking mountains, rolling hills, peaceful lakes, exceptional beaches, spectacular cliffs and tranquil islands, Italy’s got everything.
+From lush green and snowy to rocky and sandy, whatever kind of nature you are looking for, you’ll be able to find it in Italy as it stretches from the Alps into the Mediterranean Sea.

-With 24 National Parks, chances are that if you’ve ever been to Italy, you’ve visited at least one of them – probably without even knowing it.
-Unlike US National Parks, Italy’s National Parks don’t have entrance fees and aren’t just nature focused, but also show the cultural and historical heritage of the country.
+With 24 National Parks, chances are that if you’ve ever been to Italy, you’ve visited at least one of them – maybe without even knowing it!
+Unlike US National Parks, Italy’s National Parks don’t have entrance fees and aren’t just nature focused, but also make sure to show the cultural and historical heritage of this beautiful country.

 Eat, pray, love – while she could have easily done all three of them in Italy, it’s clear why the eat-part couldn’t have been placed anywhere else.
 What’s not to love about Italian food?